Australian rules football: Origins

-Since the 1920s, it has been suggested that Australian football may have been derived from the Irish sport of Gaelic football.
+Since the 1920s, it has been suggested that Australian rules football may have been derived from the Irish sport of Gaelic football.
 However, there is no archival evidence in favour of a Gaelic influence, and the style of play shared between the two modern codes appeared in Australia long before the Irish game evolved in a similar direction.
-Another theory, first proposed in 1983, posits that Wills, having grown up among Aboriginals in Victoria, may have seen or played the Aboriginal ball game of Marn Grook, and incorporated some of its features into early Australian football.
+Another theory, first proposed in 1983, posits that Wills, having grown up among Aboriginals in Victoria, may have seen or played the Aboriginal ball game of Marn Grook, and incorporated some of its features into early Australian rules football.
 There is only circumstantial evidence that he knew of the game, and according to biographer Greg de Moore's research, Wills was "almost solely influenced by his experience at Rugby School".

 First rules

 A loosely organised Melbourne side, captained by Wills, played against other football enthusiasts in the winter and spring of 1858.
 The following year, on 14 May, the Melbourne Football Club was officially established, making it one of the world's oldest football clubs.
 Three days later, Wills, Hammersley, Thompson and teacher Thomas H. Smith met near the MCG at the Parade Hotel, owned by Bryant, and drafted ten rules: "The Rules of the Melbourne Football Club".
-These are the laws from which Australian football evolved.
+These are the laws from which Australian rules football evolved.
 The club aimed to create a simple code suited to the hard playing surfaces around Melbourne, and to eliminate the roughest aspects of English school games—such as "hacking" (shin-kicking) in Rugby School football—to reduce the risk of injuries to working men.
 In another significant departure from English public school football, the Melbourne rules omitted any offside law.
 "The new code was as much a reaction against the school games as influenced by them", writes Mark Pennings.
 The rules were distributed throughout the colony; Thompson in particular did much to promote the new code in his capacity as a journalist.